The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 none

-Encryption key identifier which is checked only when JWK keys are used.
+Encryption key identifier, checked only when JWK keys are used.

 smallrye.jwt.encrypt.relax-key-validation